-Prerequisites: EDUC 130 and EDUC 250 and EDUC 260 (All courses must be completed with a grade of "C" or higher.)
+Prerequisites: EDUC 130 with a grade of "C" or higher and EDUC 250 with a grade of "C" or higher and EDUC 260 with a grade of "C" or higher.
 This course will focus on the field experience of early childhood education students allowing them to apply their knowledge of teaching young children in a supervised setting.
 The student lab experience will occur in two different early childhood settings, with children of varying age groups.
 The course will also include a lecture/seminar component focused on practical application of student teaching experiences, as well as the development of a student teaching portfolio.